howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 What's going on here?

 1. First, you create the JavaScript constant called `FEED_QUERY` that stores the query.
-The `gql` function is used to parse the plain string that contains the GraphQL code (if you're unfamililar with the backtick-syntax, you can read up on JavaScript's [tagged template literals](http://wesbos.com/tagged-template-literals/)).
+The `gql` function is used to parse the plain string that contains the GraphQL code (if you're unfamiliar with the backtick-syntax, you can read up on JavaScript's [tagged template literals](http://wesbos.com/tagged-template-literals/)).
 1. Finally, you wrap the returned code with `<Query />` component passing `FEED_QUERY` as prop.

 > **Note**: Notice that we're returning `linksToRender` as a function result, that's due to `render prop function` provided by `<Query />` component.